D-H-O-R-A/waves-dev-tools/README.md

 *At the moment, it is only possible to test the connection with Waves in my example in this repository in different ways, I will update and add more ways to test it in the future.

-To add the "package", just use waves-dev-tools in your project directory and put it in your html file:
+To add the "package", just use "waves-dev-tools" in your project directory and put it in your html file:

     <!--waves dev tools-->
     <script src="/waves-dev-tools/waves-api.min.js" defer></script>